Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mini_5+_Hardware_Overview.md

 See [CAN connection basics](/User_manual/Machine_configuration/CAN_connection)

 The CAN-FD bus provides connectivity to compatible devices.
-Duet3D manufacture a range of expansion devices.
+Duet3D manufactures a range of expansion devices.

 The CAN-FD bus is connected via a 2-pin KK connector.
 2-core twisted pair wiring is recommended.